lipi12q/TranscriptionNet/README.md

 ## 📁 Example input data

 `/example/raw_data/` Raw data, including network integration features, gene expression change (GECs) data of 978 landmark genes in three types of RNAi, OE, and CRISPR.
+The GECs files for RNAi, OE and CRISPR are transcription profile data of 978 landmark genes induced by 4449, 3518 and 5139 perturbation genes, respectively.
+The row names are the Entrez IDs of the perturbation genes, and the column names are the Entrez IDs of the 978 landmark genes.

 `data_process.py` The raw data processing process, dividing the training set, the validation set, and the test set.